graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 ## Conway's Game of Life

-The problem statement that I am using as the base for this solution is from [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life):
+The problem statement and algorithm that I am using as the base for this solution is from [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life):

 > The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead.
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur:
 >